arnaudletroter/7TAMIBrain/README.md

 # 7TAMIBrain

+**A High-Resolution and High-Constrast 7T MRI template to segment Deep Grey Nuclei (on MP2rage T1map).**

 if you use it, please cite the paper:
 Brun, G., Testud, B., Girard, O. M., Lehmann, P., de Rochefort, L., Besson, P., Massire, A., Ridley, B., Girard, N., Guye, M., Ranjeva, J.-P., & Le Troter, A. (2022).
 Automatic segmentation of deep grey nuclei using a high-resolution 7T magnetic resonance imaging atlas—Quantification of T1 values in healthy volunteers.
 European Journal of Neuroscience, 1–23. https://doi.org/10.1111/ejn.15575